assaff/msc-thesis/source/results.rst

 In other interactions, we noticed symmetry mates of the bound receptor possibly stabilizing the peptide in the interface.

+.. note:: Crystal Contacts in X-ray structures

+    The most prominent method for solving protein structures is X-ray crystallography.
+To apply it, a crystal is made from a highly concentrated solution of the protein.
+In the crystal, individual protein molecules are arranged in a lattice.
+The crystal is then blasted with an X-ray beam, and an electron-density map is obtained from the resulting diffraction pattern.

+    Due to the high concentration in the solution, sometimes proteins in the crystal bind each other.
+These interactions, which are mostly presumed to be artifacts of the experiment, are called *crystal contacts*,

 .. note:: address differences between bound/unbound crystal contacts.